 ShadowSpeak

 A full-stack ESL learning platform where students practice pronunciation by recording themselves mimicking YouTube video segments, and teachers review submissions and provide feedback.
+Students receive AI-scored pronunciation evaluations powered by Azure Cognitive Services Speech API.

 Live VersionRepo